-The goal of this eBook is to broaden your knowledge about permissions and what some of the best practices are for managing SharePoint permissions whether you are an in-house SharePoint administrators or a consultant.
+Download SharePoint Permissions Management eBook to broaden your knowledge about permissions and what some of the best practices are for managing SharePoint permissions.

-SPDocKit – Manage SharePoint How It Suits You
+SysKit Security Manager – Manage SharePoint Permissions How It Suits You

-To help you with SharePoint administration and permissions management there’s an affordable third-party SharePoint management tool–SPDocKit.
-If you want to automate dozens of SharePoint management tasks, check out the SPDocKit features.
+To help you with SharePoint permissions management there’s our SharePoint permissions management tool–SysKit Security Manager.
+If you want to automate dozens of SharePoint management tasks, check out its features.